-- 1. Full-time members of the Faculty who are at the rank of Assistant Professor or above shall become candidates for tenure at the beginning of the fall term of their sixth year of service as faculty members.
-The timing of tenure consideration will be determined by the faculty members in consultation with the Chair of the department and the Dean of the Faculty at the time of the first reappointment. - 2.
+- Full-time members of the Faculty who are at the rank of Assistant Professor or above shall become candidates for tenure at the beginning of the fall term of their sixth year of service as faculty members.6 The timing of tenure consideration will be determined by the faculty members in consultation with the Chair of the department and the Dean of the Faculty Dean of the Faculty/Vice President for Academic Affairs at the time of the first reappointment. - 2.
 Faculty members in shared positions will be considered for tenure individually but usually simultaneously as early as their sixth year or as late as their ninth year of service at the College.
 If one tenure track or tenured partner leaves the position, the remaining partner will be granted an individual, single, full-time appointment to the previously shared position; he or she may not retain his or her portion of the shared contract in the absence of the other partner.
-The tenuring of partners for part-time employment on a shared appointment arrangement constitutes a special tenure situation limited to such contracts. - 3.
+The tenuring of partners partners for part-time employment on a shared appointment arrangement constitutes a special tenure tenure situation limited to such contracts. - 3.
 Those initially appointed to the ranks of Associate Professor or Professor, without prior tenure, may choose to become candidates for tenure at the beginning of the fall term of their fifth year of service as faculty members; those with tenure at a previous institution may choose to become candidates for tenure as early as the beginning of the fall term of their second year of service as faculty members.
 Faculty members denied tenure will be given a terminal year. - 4.
 Part-time appointees are not eligible for tenure.
-Should such an appointment become full-time, the part-time service may accumulate, at the option of the faculty member after consultation with the Dean of the Faculty and Department Chair, toward the service requirement for tenure eligibility to a maximum of three years in full year increments.
+Should such an appointment become full-time, the part-time service may accumulate, at the option of the faculty member after consultation with the Dean of the Faculty/Dean of the Faculty/Vice President for Academic Affairs and Department Chair, Chair, toward the service requirement for tenure eligibility to a maximum of three years in full year increments.
 Partial year accumulations will not count toward tenure. - 5.
-A candidate for Vice President for Academic Affairs or Dean of the Faculty may, prior to such an appointment, be evaluated for tenured appointment as Professor by the academic department(s) appropriate to the candidate's professional field (see Part One, Article IX, Section E [Procedures For Granting Tenure], number 11).
-The department evaluates by "Guidelines for Advancement in Rank," according to Part One (Faculty Rights and Responsibilities), Article XI (Promotion), Section A (Professorial Ranks), number 2c and consonant, where appropriate, with "Procedures for Promotion" in Part One, Article XI, Section A, Number 1.
+A candidate for Dean of the Faculty/Vice President for Academic Affairs or Dean of the Faculty may, prior to such an appointment, be evaluated for tenured appointment as Professor by the academic department(s) appropriate to the candidate's professional field (see Part One, Article IX, Section E [Procedures For Granting Tenure], number 11).
+The department evaluates by "Guidelines "Guidelines for Advancement in Rank," according to Part One (Faculty Rights and Responsibilities), Article XI (Promotion), Section A (Professorial Ranks), number 2c and consonant, where appropriate, with "Procedures for Promotion" in Part One, Article XI, Section A, Number 1.